Anarch16Sync/SRPG-Studio-Translated-Plugins/AoE Pack/readme.txt

 IER_DelBadAnime : [(anime ID), (runtime use)] 							// Set the animation when the target bad state is released {(anime ID) is a number, (runtime use) is set to false or true (not When specified: [101, true])}
 IER_SoundDuplicate: (whether or not sound is duplicated) 				// If set to false, the sound effect will not be duplicated when the effect occurs when hit, state is granted, or released (when not specified: false, change the default value with EffectRangeItemDefault.js Possible)

+//When using a range attack, if there is both damage and recoil damage when it hits you,
+//the damage will be applied in the order of damage that allows death → damage that does not allow death.
+//effectrangeitemdefault.js ot_effectrangeitemdamagedeathcaltype
+//You can set whether to apply damage that is allowed for death first or later.

+OT_TargetDamageDeath   : (Is death possible?)                      // Set whether the attack target will die from range attack damage.
+If false, 1 hp will remain (if not specified: true)
+                                                            If you are set to indiscriminate attack and you are likely to die from the damage when it hits you, you will remain with 1 HP.

+OT_UseDamageDeath      : (Is death possible?)                      // Set whether the user dies due to recoil damage in OT_UseDamage or OT_AbsorptionRate.
+                                                            True allows death, false allows 1 HP to remain (unspecified: true)
+                                                            *If you set it to indiscriminate attack, the damage you receive when it hits you will not be treated as recoil damage, so you will die.

 // For the setting of support reflection below
 // Effective when power and hit rate depend on unit ability.